zaiisao/Documentation/en/Audio Broadcast/voice_effect_ios_audio.md

 title: Set the Voice Changer and Reverberation Effects
 description: How to adjust the voice effect on iOS
 platform: iOS
-updatedAt: Tue Apr 02 2019 01:09:55 GMT+0000 (UTC)
+updatedAt: Tue Apr 02 2019 01:10:01 GMT+0000 (UTC)
 ---
 # Set the Voice Changer and Reverberation Effects
 ## Introduction

-In social and entertainment scenarios, users often need various voice effects to enhance the interactive experiences.
-Agora provides methods to flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.
+In social and entertainment scenarios, users often need various voice effects to enhance interactive experiences.
+Agora provides multiple preset voice changers and reverberation effects.
+You can also flexibly change the users' voice, such as adjusting the pitch and setting the equalization and reverberation modes.

 ## Implementation
-Ensure that you prepared the development environment.
+Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Audio%20Broadcast/ios_audio.md).

 The following sample code shows how to set the FM voice effect.